Sherlock V2

 Who qualifies for coverage?

 If the fixes made after a Sherlock audit are extensive, Sherlock and the Lead Senior Watson may recommend an additional follow-up contest.
-This recommendation does not need to be followed, but it is mandatory to follow the recommendation in order to receive coverage.
+This recommendation does not need to be followed, but it is mandatory to follow the recommendation to receive coverage.

 If I don't get coverage after the audit contest, can I get coverage later?